-Got it and don't need it?
-Flog it!
-Yet to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.
+Many old items can be worth serious cash.
+But to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

-where to start
+Know where to start

-As well as bringing in extra cash, eBay* can help declutter your home and is environmentally friendly too.
-After all, people are re-using your goods, rather than flinging them into the tip, so everyone gains.
+As well as bringing in extra cash, eBay* can help declutter your home and is environmentally-friendly too.
+After all, people are reusing your goods rather than flinging them into the tip, so everyone gains.

 For those who've got the eBay bug, it's addictive watching the bids flow in.
 The pounds can quickly add up, especially as you're profiting from stuff that was just picking up dust.